SNUGNSS/snugnss.github.io/content/publication/ic_201003/index.md

 ---
-title: "“A New Method to Design Broadcasting Schedules for Compact-RTK Corrections: Reducing GNSS Temporal Decorrelation”"
+title: "“A New Method to Design Broadcasting Schedules for Compact-RTK Corrections: Reducing GNSS Temporal Decorrelation"
 authors:
 - Inmo Jang
 - Byungwoon Park